-November - Curtis White takes over as Head Coach of the Penn State Cheerleading Squad.
-White would lead the cheerleading squad to two national championships in his first 12 years.
+November - Curtis White takes over as head coach of the Penn State cheerleading squad.
+White would lead the cheerleading squad to two national championships in his first 18 years.

-1998 - January 28 - Richard Lee Snow (BS AG 1981) assumes role of Executive Director/COO of the international Kappa Alpha Psi Fraternity, Inc. organization, which is headquartered in Philadelphia.
+1998 - January 28 - Richard Lee Snow (BS AG 1981) assumes role of executive director of the international Kappa Alpha Psi Fraternity, Inc. organization, which is headquartered in Philadelphia.
+He would hold that position until 2011.

-February - "Framework to Foster Diversity at Penn State 1998 - 2003" is first issued by the Office of the Vice-Provost of Educational Equity.
+February - "Framework to Foster Diversity at Penn State 1998 - 2003" is first issued by the Office of the Vice Provost for Educational Equity.
 The document described the actions that would be undertaken from 1998 - 2003 to strengthen Penn State's efforts to promote diversity as an essential ingredient in its quest for greater excellence.
-The basic thrust of Penn State's efforts over the five year period would be to increase the synergies between the various diversity initiatives and the other missions of the colleges and departments as well as the goals set forth in the University's strategic planning framework.
+The basic thrust of Penn State's efforts over the five-year period would be to increase the synergies between the various diversity initiatives and the other missions of the colleges and departments as well as the goals set forth in the university's strategic planning framework.
 The focus of this diversity plan included: historically underrepresented racial/ethnic minorities, women, persons with disabilities, veterans, lesbian, gay, bisexual, transgender persons, and persons from low-income families who would be the first generation in college.

-August 17 - W. Terrell Jones replaces James Stewart as vice-provost of educational equity.
-Jones had served as associate vice-provost of educational equity prior to the promotion.
+August 17 - W. Terrell Jones replaces James Stewart as vice provost for Educational Equity.
+Jones had served as associate vice provost of Educational Equity prior to the promotion.
 (Photo by Andy Colwell)

-1999 - June 24 - Curtiss E. Porter becomes Chancellor at Penn State Greater Allegheny campus, following the retirement of Joanne E. Burley.
+1999 - June 24 - Curtiss E. Porter becomes chancellor at Penn State Greater Allegheny campus, following the retirement of Joanne E. Burley.

 November - Blondell Reynolds Brown (BS, MS EDU 1974, 1975) is elected to Philadelphia City Council.
-The former elementary school teacher and director of the Penn State Philadelphia Recruitment Center, is an effective legislator and highly sought after speaker.
+The former elementary school teacher and director of the Penn State Philadelphia Recruitment Center, is a very effective legislator and highly sought after speaker.
 Reynolds Brown is also a member of Delta Sigma Theta sorority.

-2000 - February 12 - Stan Lathan (BA Com 1967) won his first NAACP Image Award for directing "The Steve Harvey Show."
-Lathan's TV directing/producing credits also include Sesame Street, Roc, Martin, The Redd Foxx Show, Sanford and Son, Hill Street Blues, Miami Vice, It's Garry Shandling's Show, Def Comedy Jam, Def Poetry Jam, Amen, Frank's Place, Moesha, The Waltons, Falcon Crest, Soul Train, and others.
-His film credits include Amazing Grace (1974), Beat Street (1984), Richard Pryor: Here and Now (1983), and Waist Deep (2006).
-While at Penn State Lathan had been President of the Jazz Club and a member of Kappa Alpha Psi fraternity.
+2000 - February 12 - Stan Lathan (BA Com 1967) wins his first NAACP Image Award for directing "The Steve Harvey Show."
+While at Penn State Lathan had been president of the Jazz Club and a member of Kappa Alpha Psi fraternity.
 He has five children, including actress Sanaa Lathan.